Hydro Majestic Hotel: Heritage listing and restoration

 The hotel received heritage listing in 1984.
 After many decades of decline and neglect the Hydro Majestic underwent a series of refurbishments during the 1990s.
-The AccorHotels group became associated with the hotel from about 2002 until 2006 and then a smaller Malaysian based group took over the running of the hotel, borrowing the name "Hydro Majestic" to brand their other hotels in Asia.
-In 2008 the hotel was closed for refurbishment, with the new owners to allow the hotel to be restored and add new facilities.
+The AccorHotels group became associated with the hotel from about 2002 until 2006 and then a smaller Malaysian-based group took over the running of the hotel, borrowing the name "Hydro Majestic" to brand their other hotels in Asia.
+In 2008, the hotel was closed for refurbishment, with the new owners to allow the hotel to be restored and add new facilities.
 The owners, Huong Nguyen and George Saad are said to have paid $11 million for the property and have spent $30 million on the refurbishment.

 Development in 2012–2014

 The owners of the hotel announced in late 2012 the redevelopment of the Hydro Majestic Hotel.
-Stage one is due for completion in June 2014.
-Stage One includes the majority of the historic areas from the Casino to the southern end of the site and new construction, re-planting and beautification of the gardens including the avenue of Pines and the renovation of the Hotel façade, which has a 1.1 km frontage to the Megalong Valley escarpment.
-In the renovated Hotel, the historic Casino building will become the Casino Lobby, a grand lobby entry and function room.
-A renovated area behind the Casino Lobby will become a five star restaurant called The Wintergarden.
-The other historic buildings, The Billiard Room, The Cat's Alley, The Majestic Ballroom in Hargraves House, and the Delmonte conference rooms will also be renovated in this stage.
+It was reopened October 2014.
+Stage One includes the majority of the historic areas from the Casino to the southern end of the site and new construction, re-planting, and beautification of the gardens including the avenue of Pines and the renovation of the Hotel façade, which has a 1.1 km frontage to the Megalong Valley escarpment.
+In the renovated Hotel, the historic Casino building became the Casino Lobby, a grand lobby entry and function room.
+A renovated area behind the Casino Lobby became a five-star restaurant called The Wintergarden.
+The other historic buildings, The Billiard Room, The Cat's Alley, The Majestic Ballroom in Hargraves House, and the Delmonte conference rooms were renovated.

 Development in Stage Two

 Stage Two of the development, planned to commence around two years after the completion of Stage One will construct the new accommodation wings and a large spa complex.
 The Belgravia Lounge will be the final old building to be renovated.
 The reconstruction of the Belgravia Wing and addition of the new Mark Foy Wing will add luxury suites to the Hydro Majestic Hotel.

 After stage two the Hydro Majestic Hotel will have one of the largest spa complexes in the southern hemisphere.
-The second stage will also include renovation of the heritage rooms in the existing Delmonte and Hargravia buildings.
+The second stage will also include the renovation of the heritage rooms in the existing Delmonte and Hargravia buildings.
 The Cat's Alley will be extended with a new restaurant to be known as the Flying Fox fine dining restaurant.